 Anyway, we had a lot of trouble with Pixie’s sleep for what felt like a very long time.
 (I don’t want to admit the nightly wakings are creeping back in, but, well…they kind of are.
 I’m currently choosing to ignore the fact and hope it goes away.)

 It was a tough period in the Tunstall household, and resulted in our daughter’s blog-nickname: the Devil Pixie.
 Throughout that phase we brought her into our bed as infrequently as we could get away with, the intention being that we absolutely wanted to avoid it becoming the norm for her.
 From experience, once a routine has been established for a little person, it’s very hard to break…

 But we’ve finally nailed it – more or less – and ‘Devil’ has accordingly been dropped (unless she’s being particularly cheeky, in which case it tends to pop back up in my writing!).

 However, despite my (arguably impressive) perseverance and refusal to take the easy option of allowing Pixie to sleep beside me every night – it’s not all rosy.
-Her naps are an altogether different matter.
+Her naps have been an altogether different matter.

 How to Get Your Baby to Nap Every Day

-My solution (aka my confession)?
+My solution (confession)?
 Since she’s been, ooh, six months old probably – she naps in her pushchair.
-Every.
-Single.
-Day.

-But, the purpose of this post is not an invitation for people to gasp in shock at my lackadaisical attitude, or whatever you want to label this situation I’ve implemented out of desperation and continue to go along with.
-(Incidentally, my lack of discipline in terms of getting my young daughter into a bed for her naps is offset by my determination to march until she reaches the land of nod – sometimes I pound the pavements for close to an hour before she quits fighting it.)
+But, the purpose of this post is not an invitation for people to gasp in shock at my lackadaisical attitude, or whatever you want to label this situation I’ve created out of desperation.
+Incidentally, my regret at failing to get my young daughter into a bed for her naps is offset by my proud determination to march until she reaches the land of nod.
+Sometimes I pound the pavements for close to an hour before she quits fighting it.